lonynamer/Knowledge/Terraform/README.md

 - You can codify a complete DC through archivable version controlled code.
 - Orchestrate across multiple cloud services like AWS, Azure, GCP within a single definition.
 - It's cloud agnostic.
+- It is an Iac tool for building, changing and versioning infrastructure safely supports most popular cloud and on-premise service providers.
+  - Infrastructure as a code: IaC.
+  - Execution Plans: Terraform generates a execution plan.
+  - Resource Graph:  It builds a graph of all resources, parallelizes non-depended resource creation and modification.
+  - Change Automation:  With execution plan and resoure graph, you know exacly what Terraform will change.
+You can take `terraform graph` output and convert to chart drawing by third party tools.

 ###### What is infrastructure as code (`IAC`) ?
 - Describing an infrastructure as a code, keeping in `VCS` like `Git` and shaping the infrustructure by code changes done in `Git` automatedly by using a CI/CD tool like `Jenkins`, CircleCI, Travis.